 - Blocking cookies prevents some authenticators, such as Google Authenticator, from completing the verification process.
 Add a rule to your browser that allows cookies for your Adobe Commerce installation.

-Reset authenticators per user account
+Reset authenticators for a user account

-To reset 2FA providers for other users, you must be an
+To reset 2FA providers for other users, you must be an administrator with

 Select the user and open the account in edit mode.

 Scroll down to the Current User Identity Verification section and enter Your Password.

 In the left panel, click 2FA.